ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

  Make sure that docker has enough memory (~ 6GB).
 To adapt it, go to ``Preferences -> Resources`` and restart Docker.

-.. contents:: Content of this document
+.. contents:: Content of this section
     :local:
     :depth: 3